hongjoyce/twitter_data_scraper/README.md

 # twitter_data_scraper

-This code can be use for scraping tweets from twitter without user accound.
+This code can be use for scraping tweets from twitter without user account.